 Growing tomatoes in pots really levels the playing field in the home garden game, as it allows even gardeners short on space (say, a balcony or side patio) to grow beautiful and productive plants regardless of real estate.

-The key to growing tomatoes in pots like a gardening pro is proper planning.
+The key to being wildly successful with growing tomatoes in pots is proper planning.

-First, make sure you choose a location with at least 8 hours of sun (6 hours is the bare minimum, but more is much better).
+First, make sure you choose a location with at least 8 to 10 hours of sun (6 hours is the bare minimum, but more is much better).

-Then, follow my tried-and-true tips below to learn how you can maximize the minimal space you have and cultivate healthy, vigorous tomato plants in your small-space container garden!
+Then, follow my tested-and-true tips below to learn how you can maximize the minimal space you have and cultivate healthy, vigorous tomato plants in your small-space container garden!